divythakkar2088/env-monitor-stm32-f446re/README.md

 ![Circuit Connection](docs/images/hardware_setup.jpeg)

-Reference wiring diagram showing the connections between the STM32 Nucleo-F446RE, environmental sensor module, MQ-9 gas sensor, and SSD1306 OLED.
-This image is provided for reference to illustrate the hardware wiring layout and may differ slightly from the final prototype used in this repository.
+Reference breadboard wiring illustrating the interconnection of the STM32 Nucleo-F446RE, environmental sensor module, MQ-9 gas sensor, and SSD1306 OLED.
+This image is included for reference only to demonstrate the wiring layout and overall hardware connections.
+The actual implementation in this repository follows the same interface configuration, although the physical setup may differ slightly.

 ## Known Hardware Issue — Humidity Unavailable